commerceblock/mercurylayer/client/README.md

 `cargo run send-backup <btc-address>` send all backup funds to the address provided

-`cargo run new-transfer-address` generates a transfer address to receive statechain coins
+`cargo run new-transfer-address` generates a statechain address to receive statechain coins

+`cargo run transfer-send <statechain-address> <statechain-id>` transfers the specified statechain coin to the specified address

+`cargo run transfer-receive` scans for new statechain transfers

+`cargo run withdraw <btc-address> <statechain-id>` withdraws the statechain coin to the specified bitcoin address

 This is a work in progress.
 Several changes to the project are expected.